Estimating Dynamic Marginal Policy Effects under Sequential Unconfoundedness: Dynamic Marginal Policy Effects

-Now, for each $\varepsilon$, let $\E_{\varepsilon}[\cdot]$ denote expectation under the joint law induced by the policy $\pi_{\varepsilon}$.
-Our target parameter is the local change in expected discounted welfare at the baseline policy when we move along this path, which we refer to as the Marginal Policy Effect (MPE):
+Our parameter of interest is the local change in expected discounted welfare at the baseline policy when we move along a convolutional perturbation path.
+For a given path, let $\E_\varepsilon[\cdot]$ denote the expectation under the joint law induced by $\pi_\varepsilon$ through the $g$-formula.
+The marginal policy effect (MPE) is defined as

-The following result gives sufficient conditions for the derivative in \eqref{eq:estimand_def_main} to exist and characterizes the MPE in terms of a reduced-form expression consisting of contrasts of $q$-functions.
-It is a direct generalization of the classical policy-gradient theorem \citep{marbach2001simulation,sutton1998reinforcement}.
+The following result gives a general identifying result for MPEs along convolutional perturbation paths.
+To state the result, it is helpful to define the Riesz-representer-like weight function